rchung95/PokedexVueJs/README.md

 - ~~Build a web scraper~~
 - ~~Rewrite Chart js part, so it is more reuseable?~~
 - ~~Add in pokemon image~~
+- Scape more for stats like legendary, has mega, tier list, generation etc.
 - Add in the web scraping code

 Will add more if I can think of anything.